PassiveLemon/nix-xl/README.md

   - [x] Need to build the shared objects so we need some derivations
   - [x] Put Evergreen highlights into their own `/plugins/evergreen_languages` directory and create a lua file to require them (Similar to languages)
   - [x] Custom languages
-  - [ ] Inherit syntax languages when applicable
   - [ ] Enable plugin if languages are specified

 - [x] LSP
   - [x] Library deps `golang haxe jdk nodejs`
   - [x] Put lsp into their own `/plugins/lsp_servers` directory and create a lua file to require them (Similar to languages)
   - [x] Custom servers
-  - [ ] Inherit syntax languages when applicable
   - [ ] Enable plugin if servers are specified

 - [x] Formatter